catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

 Source -> intermediate representation -> assembly source for CPU architecture.
 The `as` tool from binutils produces the machine code from that.

-It provides compilers (`cc1` for C), but you will use the *compiler driver*, `gcc`, which is wrapper that calls the compiler, linker, assembler.
+It provides compilers (`cc1` for C), but you will use the *compiler driver*, `gcc`, which is a wrapper that calls the compiler, linker and assembler.
 It also provides runtime libraries if you want to run these programs on your target (`libgcc`) or even if you want to run a cpp or fortran program (`libstdc++`, `libfortran`).
 Plus the header files for the standard C++ library.

-The build of gcc is done two steps.
+The build of gcc is done in two steps.

 There are also some dependencies for the building with gcc: some arcane math libraries (`mpfr`, `gmp`, `mpc`) used at build time for floating point calculations.
 They are not needed on the target, they are needed on the host machine to build something with gcc for the target (so they are part of the toolchain as well, in a way).